thomas-systems/Powershell-Automation-Scripts/README.md

-# 🛠️ PowerShell Automation Scripts (Universal)
+# 🛠️ PowerShell Automation Scripts

-This repository contains a collection of **PowerShell automation scripts** That can be used for automating daily tasks using PowerShell.
+This repository contains a collection of **Universal PowerShell automation scripts** That can be used for automating daily tasks using PowerShell.

-The goal of this repo is to provide **Automation Scripts** that saves time, so that you can focus on other things.
+The goal of this repo is to provide **Simple Automation Scripts** that saves time, so that you can focus on other things.

 ---